OUSL-EEY6689-Software-Project/.github/profile/README.md

 # ELE-SCENT Organization

 Welcome to the **ELE-SCENT GitHub Organization**!
 *We are a multidisciplinary team of engineering students, wildlife enthusiasts, and researchers working on **AI-powered solutions for elephant conservation**.
-Our flagship project, **ELE-SCENT**, is an innovative system designed to detect and monitor wild elephants using **odor signatures, IoT, and embedded AI**.*
+Our project, **ELE-SCENT**, is an innovative system designed to detect and monitor wild elephants using **unique signatures, IoT, and embedded AI**.*
 ---

 ## **About ELE-SCENT**